avstudio1/markdown-cv/index.md

 Created a PHP based web interface to generate daily reports from manufacturing data, collected via a ControlLogix PLC and stored in Microsoft SQL database.

-**A.C.S.
-Automated Control Systems, (2000 – 2005)**
+`2000–2005`

+<span style="font-size:larger;">__A.C.S.
+Automated Control Systems__, Burlington, Ontario</span>

 Justin Wood worked with clients of all types as a part of this small, energetic consulting team.
 During this time, Justin was one the primary provider of programmable controls, human interface and automated software solutions for our customers.
 He worked on developing new standards for PLC programming using ControlLogix and created training courses for customers.
 Justin also worked closely in the development of the business, creating quotations, technical presentations and working directly with the customers to secure new business.

-    Airfield Lighting – Liberty Airport Systems
+__Project: Airfield Lighting__, Liberty Airport Systems

 Leveraged skills in airport services to provide software control and supervisory monitoring automation for airports within Canada and the United States.
 Implementing programmable controls and operator interface systems for airports within Canada and the United States.
 Working with consulting engineers to provide project submittals and technical documentation.
 Leveraged inter-personal skills in airport services to provide software control and supervisory monitoring automation applications.

-    Automated Crane Warehouse – CareGo Tek
+__Project: Automated Crane Warehouse__, CareGo Tek

 Responsible for the development and commissioning of the crane control system, providing a fully automated storage solution for the storage and retrieval of 25 tonne steel coils.
 Implementing advanced automation technology including laser vision and integration to an SQL database storage system.

-    Viscosity Control - International Printing Technologies
+__Project: Viscosity Control__, International Printing Technologies

 In 2003, Justin developed a control program for viscosity control in the printing industry using the SLC/500 PLC and Wonderware.
 Justin then used the designs from this application to write his technical report to receive his Certified Engineering Technologist status from OACETT.

-    Printing Press Controls– GES Control Systems
+__Project: Printing Press Control System__, GES Control Systems

 Working directly with a highly specialized integrator in the field of offset web printing, Justin Wood helped to develop several new technology features for the industry including a graphical interface, web-controls and reliable communications networks.

-**Gerrie Electric Wholesale Ltd. (1999 - 2000)**
+`1999-2000`

+<span style="font-size:larger;">Gerrie Electric Wholesale Ltd, Burlington, Ontario</span>
 - Responsible for maintaining the software support contracts and generating that business.
 - Preparing quotations and fulfilling customer orders.

-**Brock University Electronics Dept., Co-op student (Summer 1998)**
+`Summer 1998`

+<span style="font-size:larger;">Brock University Electronics Dept, St. Catharines, Ontario</span>
 - Performing routine maintenance of laboratory equipment.
 - Working alongside university faculty providing electronics projects to fill research needs.

-    Lightning Detection - Boltek Corporation
+__Project: Lightning Detection__, Boltek Corporation

 Bench testing and simulating software models for lightning detector manufacturer.
 Assembly of packaged electronics products for scientific and corporate clients.

-**Cyberport Niagara, Co-op student (Summer 1997)**
+`Summer 1997`

+<span style="font-size:larger;">Cyberport Niagara, Niagara Falls, Ontario</span>

 - Responsible for maintenance and upgrade of the networked, computerised flight simulator programs.
 - Performed tours of the facility.

+`1994`

-**Camroux and Company Ltd. (1994)**
+<span style="font-size:larger;">Camroux and Company Ltd, Niagara Falls, Ontario</span>

 - Responsible for all North American telephone sales efforts, thus increasing company revenues.
 - Designed and implemented an automated invoicing and reporting system using Alpha4 database software.

 ## Contact Information